 The Washington State Department of Ecology (Ecology) administers the prevention of significant deterioration (PSD) air quality permit process that applies to major sources.
-A major source, as defined in PSD regulations, emits more than either 100 or 250 tons per year of a regulated pollutant, depending upon the type of facility.
+A major source, as defined in PSD regulations, emits more than either 100 or 250 tpy of a regulated pollutant, depending upon the type of facility.
 A project at an existing source is subject to PSD review only if: (1) the existing source to be modified is a major source, and (2) the net increase of any pollutant emitted by the source, as a result of the project, exceeds prescribed "Significant Emission Rates."
+The Facility does not have the potential to increase emissions in quantities that would subject it to PSD review.